xdmushui/partner-center-sdk/develop/offer-resources.md

 ## OfferProduct

-A product or service which may have more than one offer associated with it, each with different sets of features and targeted at different customer needs.
+A product or service that may have more than one offer associated with it, each with different sets of features and targeted at different customer needs.

 | Property | Type   | Description              |
 |----------|--------|--------------------------|